codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/populate-a-database-with-existing-data.md

 {{site.data.callout.end}}

 - Create a data directory on a suitable volume on your host system, e.g. `/my/own/datadir`.
-- Add the following volumes to postgres container
+- Add the following volumes to postgres container:

   `YAML`
 {% highlight yaml %}